 Historical

-The African Intellectual Property Organization (OAPI) found its origins on September 13, 1962 in Libreville, Gabon, where twelve heads of state and government signed the agreement creating the African and Malagasy Office of Industrial Property (Oampi).
-On March 2, 1977, a first revision in Bangui, in the Central African Republic, transformed the Oampi into OAPI, thus marking a significant evolution of the institution.
+The African Intellectual Property Organization (OAPI) originated on September 13, 1962, in Libreville, Gabon, where twelve heads of state and government signed the agreement creating the African and Malagasy Industrial Property Office (OAMPI).
+On March 2, 1977, a first revision in Bangui, Central African Republic, transformed OAMPI into OAPI, thus marking a significant evolution of the institution.

-The Bangui agreement, which acts as national intellectual property legislation in the 17 OAPI member states was the subject of a first revision on February 24, 1999 in order to adapt it to the new global legal environment which prevailed during this period.
+The Bangui Agreement, which serves as national legislation on intellectual property in the 17 member states of OAPI, was first revised on February 24, 1999 in order to adapt it to the new global legal environment that prevailed during that period.

-It is the same spirit that guided the second revision of this law occurred on December 14, 2015.
-This update responds to the evolution of the international context, marked by the adoption of many major legal instruments, in particular:
+The same spirit guided the second revision of this law, which took place on December 14, 2015.
+This update responds to the evolving international context, marked by the adoption of numerous major legal instruments, including:

-The decision of the general council of the WTO of August 30, 2003
+The decision of the WTO General Council of 30 August 2003

-Beijing treaties on audiovisual interpretations and Marrakech on access to works published for visually impaired
+The Beijing Treaties on audiovisual interpretations and the Marrakesh Treaties on access to published works for visually impaired persons

-Coming into force on November 14, 2020, this new agreement modernized the legal framework while preserving traditional knowledge.
-It introduces innovative provisions concerning geographic indications, encourages technological innovation and creativity, and strengthens the protection of intellectual property rights.
-In addition to this attachment to the international context, the last revision of the Bangui agreement, while valuing traditional knowledge, aims to make intellectual property a real lever for economic and social development for the Member States.
+Entering into force on November 14, 2020, this new agreement modernizes the legal framework while preserving traditional knowledge.
+It introduces innovative provisions concerning geographical indications, encourages technological innovation and creativity, and strengthens the protection of intellectual property rights.
+Beyond this alignment with the international context, the latest revision of the Bangui Agreement, while valuing traditional knowledge, aims to make intellectual property a genuine driver of economic and social development for member states.

 Newsletter

-Register to receive the latest information; training offers; PI news in states, tips to protect and defend your rights, educational videos.
+Sign up to receive the latest information; training offers; IP news in the States, tips to protect and defend your rights, educational videos.

 No, thank you